aramk/crayon-syntax-highlighter/readme.md

 ## Languages

 Language information is found here in the Wordpress Admin: *Settings > Crayon > Languages > Show Languages* You can customise and create new languages and define how to capture each element (keywords, comments, strings, etc.) with regular expressions.
 Languages are structured `langs/lang-name/lang-name.txt`.
 Take a look at `langs/default/default.txt` and check out the neat regex of the default/generic language.
-I've also spent considerable time putting together a quick guide in `langs/readme.txt`.
+See the [readme](langs/readme.md) in `langs/readme.md` for more information about the language file syntax.

 ## Themes